N0Sj0/Fast-Audio-Player--Privacy-Policy/README.md

 # Fast Speed Reading--Privacy-Policy

-Noah built the Fast Speed Reading app as a Free app.
+Noah built the Fast Speed Reading app as an Ad Supported app.
 This SERVICE is provided by Noah at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.